PITTSFIELD -- Shoppers aren’t the only ones who look forward to the holiday season. Shop lifters do, too.

 "You can still do that and hold people accountable," she said.
 "Stealing is stealing."

-Mott called store theft a "serious issue" that doesn’t discriminate since
+Mott called store theft a "serious issue" that doesn’t discriminate since it affects small businesses and major chains.

 Mott suggested several preventive measures, from greeting customers as they come in to displaying merchandise in areas where store employees can observe customers.